vivikthor/vivikthor/README.md

 - 👋 Hi, I’m @vivikthor 🧙

-- 🚀 I’m interested in visual creation in any possible shape and form.
-      If you are wondering tho, I’m graphic designer and web designer.
+- 🚀 I’m interested in visual creation in any possible shape and form, I’m a graphic web designer.
-- 🌱 Currently I’m learning back-end deveopment
+- 🌱 Currently I’m learning back-end development
-- 📫 Check out Instagram (@vivikthor) to see some of my creations, photos and the people I workship Also, in Spotify I’m @vivivikthor and there I organize my thoughts as playlists
+- 📫 Check out my Instagram (@vivikthor) to see some of my creations, photos and the people I workship Same, on Spotify where I organize my thoughts as playlists

 <!---